January, EUROPEAN BMX RACING DECLINING?

 NUMBERPLATES; late that afternoon the number plates arrived and our riders were able to pick up their plates at the hotel at 19.00 hours that evening.
 My opinion is that when things go wrong this bad, why not have 1 instead of 2 days for registration.
 Saves many people one day, a lot of expenses and irritation (in this case anyway).

 On Wednesday also the annual UCI BMX Convention took place.
 Without going into detail, here some reaction from country representatives who were present at this Convention:

 * I left early with my delegation, its just a one way communication and they are telling the same stories for 5 years now.
 Nothing new.

 * Our National organisation never received any minutes from the 2000 Convention so, what are we taking about.

 * Policy is not made and decisions are not taken here anymore, that's done earlier by committees and the UCI management.
 What is the sense is having a meeting like this then.
 Its just a formality.
 Waist of time!

 * Nobody speaks out or dares to speak out during this meeting.
-Probably specially not during this meeting since Hein Verbruggen was present (you know what I mean).
+Probably specially not during this meeting since the President of the UCI, Mr. Hein Verbruggen was present (you know what I mean).

 * Later on, after the meeting and off the record, everybody talks with everybody, but then nothing can be done anymore.